CALT AWARD FOR THE SCHOLARSHIP

 3. Papers must be submitted by 22 March 2021 to:

 Professor Angela Cameron

-4. The nominations are considered by a selection committee composed of three people (law teachers or others) appointed by the president of CALT, Derek McKee.
+4. The nominations are considered by a selection committee composed of three people (law teachers or others) appointed by the president of CALT, Angela Cameron.
 The committee chair is a member of the CALT executive.
 The president does not have a vote in the selection process.